 Carpinito Brothers, Kent

-Known for: Roasted corn and kettle corn and huge array of pumpkins
+Known for: Roasted corn, kettle corn and huge array of pumpkins

 Patch action: Carpinito Brothers offer U-pick pumpkins, two giant corn mazes and yummy harvest snacks like roasted corn on the cob.
-This year's maze designs feature the Headless Horseman and his Flaming Pumpkin Head.
+This year's mazes feature a shark and seahorse design.
 Visit the Farm Fun Yard across the street to visit the farm animals, take a tractor-drawn hay ride, race rubber ducks, explore the hay maze, feed the goats on the goat walk and "swim" in the corn pen.

 Known for: Huge corn maze, corn box for kids and tractor train rides

-Patch action: Another reader favorite in South King County, this working dairy farm runs a 216,000 square foot corn maze during pumpkin season that is sponsored by Darigold, plus old-fashioned farm attractions such as apple-lobbing slingshot competitions, tractor train rides, hay rides, hay maze, duck races, petting farm, a corn box (filled with nine tons of corn) for the kids and more.
-New this year: Solve the mystery in the maze that's themed "Who stole Farmer Cathy's Pie?" or try laser tag.
+Patch action: Another reader favorite in South King County, this working dairy farm runs a 216,000-square-foot corn maze during pumpkin season that is sponsored by Darigold, plus old-fashioned farm attractions such as apple-lobbing slingshot competitions, tractor train rides, hay rides, hay maze, duck races, petting farm, a corn box (filled with nine tons of corn) for the kids and more.
+In honor of the farm's 10-year anniversary, the corn maze includes a biplane flying a “10 years” banner over Mt.
+Rainier.
+A returning favorite: Solve the mystery in the maze that's themed "Who stole Farmer Cathy's Pie?" or try laser tag.